jeanedit/cpp-transport-catalogue/README.md

 # Transport Catalogue User Guide

-## Step 1: Build the Project**
+## Step 1: Build the Project using CMake, protobuf 3, and Prepare JSON Data**

 1. Ensure that you have CMake and a C++17 compatible compiler installed on your system.

+2. Ensure that you have protobuf 3 installed on your system.

-2. Clone or download the Transport Catalogue project from its source repository.
+3. Clone or download the Transport Catalogue project from its source repository.

-3. Navigate to the project directory and create a build directory (e.g., `build`) inside it.
+4. Navigate to the project directory and create a build directory (e.g., `build`) inside it.

-4. Open a terminal or command prompt and navigate to the build directory.
+5. Open a terminal or command prompt and navigate to the build directory.

-5. Run the CMake command to generate the build files.
+6. Run the CMake command to generate the build files.
 Specify the protobuf directory using `-DProtobuf_DIR=<protobuf_directory>`.
 For example:

    ```
    cmake -DCMAKE_PREFIX_PATH=<protobuf_directory> ..